mmarkdown/mmark/Syntax.md

 To *group* artworks and code blocks into figures, we need an extra syntax element.
 [Scholarly markdown] has a neat syntax for this.
 It uses a special section syntax and all images in that section become subfigures of a larger figure.
 Disadvantage of this syntax is that it can not be used in lists.
-Hence we use a fenced code block like syntax: `!---` as the opening and closing "tag".
+We use a fenced code block like syntax: `!---` as the opening and closing "tag".
 Note: only inline elements are parsed inside a figure block.

 Basic usage: